 Former Residence of Yi Zhuangtu in Mengzi City, Honghe

 The Former Residence of Yi Zhuangtu (尹壮图故居) is located at 12-15 Ge Xue Street (阁学街), Mengzi City (蒙自市), Honghe Hani and Yi Autonomous Prefecture (红河哈尼族彝族自治州).
-The residence faces east and includes over 40 buildings, including the main house and study, showcasing traditional wooden structure architecture from the Qing Dynasty (清代木结构民居建筑).
+Facing east, the residence comprises over 40 buildings, including the main house and study, exemplifying traditional wooden residential architecture from the Qing Dynasty (清代木结构民居建筑).

 Historical Significance of Yi Zhuangtu

-Yi Zhuangtu (1738-1808), styled Wánqǐ (万起), and also known as Chùzhēn (楚珍), was a prominent official in Qing Dynasty (清朝) Yunnan.
-He became a Jinshi (进士) in the 31st year of the Qianlong reign (乾隆三十一年, 1766) and later served in the Hanlin Academy (翰林院), eventually rising to the position of cabinet scholar and Vice Minister of Rites (礼部侍郎).
-Due to conflicts with court authorities, he was demoted but later returned to his hometown to focus on education, founding several schools including Kunming Wuhua Academy (昆明五华书院) and Jian Shui Chongwen Academy (建水崇文书院).
+Yi Zhuangtu (1738–1808), courtesy name Wánqǐ (万起) and also known as Chùzhēn (楚珍), was a distinguished official in Qing Dynasty (清朝) Yunnan.
+He attained the Jinshi (进士) degree in the 31st year of the Qianlong reign (乾隆三十一年, 1766) and served in the Hanlin Academy (翰林院), eventually becoming a cabinet scholar and Vice Minister of Rites (礼部侍郎).
+Due to conflicts with court authorities, he was demoted, later returning to his hometown to focus on education.
+He founded several schools, including Kunming Wuhua Academy (昆明五华书院) and Jianshui Chongwen Academy (建水崇文书院).

 Life and Contributions